oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/soa-preview-guide/_index.md

 {{% notice note %}}
-If you are not running these commands on one of your Kubernetes worker nodes, then strictly speaking you do not need to pull the images onto your client machine.
-This step is jsut to confirm that you have successfully completed the license acceptance and have access to the images.
+If you are not running these commands on one of your Kubernetes worker nodes, then strictly speaking, you do not need to pull the images onto your client machine.
+This step is just to confirm that you have successfully completed the license acceptance and have access to the images.
 {{% /notice %}}